Back to: Oracle Tutorials for Beginners and Professionals

 Deleting Duplicate Records in Oracle using ROW_NUMBER Function:

-Please use the following SQL Script to create the Employee table as well as populate the Employee table with the required sample data.
+Please use the following SQL Script to create the Employee table and populate the Employee table with the required sample data.

 CREATE TABLE Employee ( ID INT PRIMARY KEY, Code VARCHAR(20), Name VARCHAR(20), Department VARCHAR2(10), Salary int ); INSERT INTO Employee Values (1, 'EMP1001', 'Rakesh', 'IT', 15000); INSERT INTO Employee Values (2, 'EMP1001', 'Rakesh', 'IT', 15000); INSERT INTO Employee Values (3, 'EMP1002', 'Priya', 'HR', 25000); INSERT INTO Employee Values (4, 'EMP1002', 'Priya', 'HR', 25000); INSERT INTO Employee Values (5, 'EMP1002', 'Priya', 'HR', 25000); INSERT INTO Employee Values (6, 'EMP1003', 'Anurag', 'HR', 35000); INSERT INTO Employee Values (7, 'EMP1003', 'Anurag', 'HR', 35000); INSERT INTO Employee Values (8, 'EMP1003', 'Anurag', 'HR', 35000); INSERT INTO Employee Values (9, 'EMP1003', 'Anurag', 'HR', 35000);

-Now we need to delete the duplicate records from the Employee table.
-Once we delete the duplicate records, then our Employee table should have the following three records.
+Now, we need to delete the duplicate records from the Employee table.
+Once we delete the duplicate records, our Employee table should have the following three records.

 DELETE FROM EMPLOYEE WHERE ROWID IN ( SELECT RWID FROM (SELECT ROWID RWID, ROW_NUMBER() OVER ( PARTITION BY CODE ORDER BY ID) ROWNUMBER FROM EMPLOYEE ) WHERE ROWNUMBER>1 );

-When you will execute the above query, you will get the following message saying 6 rows deleted.
+When you execute the above query, you will get the following message saying 6 rows deleted.

-In the next article, I am going to discuss the RANK Function in Oracle with examples.
+In the next article, I will discuss the RANK Function in Oracle with Examples.
 Here, in this article, I try to explain the need and use of the ROW NUMBER Function in Oracle with Examples.
 I hope you enjoy this ROW NUMBER function article.